 Virginia Braun: h-index, Total Citations, and Citation Map

 Virginia Braun is a researcher affiliated with The University of Auckland, specializing in health, gender & sexuality, gendered bodies.
 Their work has been cited 545,479 times.
-This profile visualizes their global influence, highlighting strong citation networks in United Kingdom.
+This profile visualizes their global influence, spanning a global audience.

 Virginia Braun's Citation Metrics